-California Baptist University offers a Master of Arts and a Master of Science degree in Education and a state-approved teacher education program for the following credentials: Preliminary Single and Multiple Subject credentials with Internship option, Preliminary Administrative Services Credential, and Education Specialist Credential in Mild/Moderate Disabilities with internship option-Level 1 and Level II, Pupil Personnel Services Credentials in School Psychology and School Counseling, Education Specialist Credential in Moderate/Severe Disabilities with internship option-Level I and Level II.
-California Baptist University is accredited by the Western Association of Schools and Colleges, and the School of Education credentialing programs are approved by the Commission on Teacher Credentialing.
+California Baptist University offers a Master of Arts and a Master of Science degree in Education and a state-approved teacher education program for the following credentials: Preliminary Single Subject and Multiple Subject with Internship options, Preliminary Administrative Services, and Education Specialist: Preliminary Mild/Moderate Disabilities with internship option, Education Specialist: Mild/Moderate Disabilities Level II, Pupil Personnel Services: School Psychology and Pupil Personnel Services: School Counseling, Preliminary Education Specialist: Moderate/Severe Disabilities with internship option and Education Specialist: Moderate Severe Disabilities Level II.
+California Baptist University is accredited by the Western Association of Schools and Colleges, and the School of Education credential programs are approved by the Commission on Teacher Credentialing.
 Students may complete a master's degree, a credential program or both.
-The Graduate Academic Advisor, the Education Credential Program Advisors and the Credential Analyst are available to assist in course selection, degree check and other academic information.
+The Graduate Program Advisor, Credential Program Advisors, and the Credential Analyst are available to assist in course selection, degree check and other academic information.